kubeflow/pipelines/samples/contrib/versioned-pipeline-ci-samples/kaggle-ci-sample/README.md

 * We use [cloud build](https://cloud.google.com/cloud-build/) for CI process.
 That is, we automatically triggered a build and run as soon as we pushed our code to github repo.
 You need to setup a trigger on cloud build for your github repo branch to achieve the CI process.

+## Notice
+* You can authenticate to gcp services by either: Create a "user-gcp-sa" secret following the troubleshooting parts in [Kubeflow pipeline repo](https://github.com/kubeflow/pipelines/tree/master/manifests/kustomize), or configure workload identity as instructed in [this guide](https://cloud.google.com/kubernetes-engine/docs/how-to/workload-identity).
+This sample uses the first method, but this will soon be deprecated.
+We would recommend using second method to replace the use of "user-gcp-sa" service account in the future.

 ## Usage

 * Substitute the constants in "substitutions" in cloudbuild.yaml